edzhangsy/CS277/README.md

 ## TenSEAL

-TanSEAL is an add-on to the SEAL library by microsoft for Machine Learning purposes by expanding on the ability ot deal with Tensors as well as the standard Vectors.
+TanSEAL is a library built on top of the Microsoft SEAL library.

+It introduces extra features such as `Dot Product` and `Tensors` that makes Machine Learning applications easy to invoke FHE.

-For more informatino visti the [TenSEAL](https://github.com/OpenMined/TenSEAL/tree/main) GitHub repository
+For more information visit the [TenSEAL](https://github.com/OpenMined/TenSEAL/tree/main) GitHub repository

 ## ML Model Running on Pytorch